 Leaders set the tone here.
 If priorities are unclear, time gets wasted on low-value tasks.
 Endless emails.
 Meetings with no outcomes.
 Projects that don’t move the needle.

-Then comes the hard part.
-Cutting them.
+Then comes the hard part: cutting them.

 Focus should align with impact.
 What drives growth?
 What supports the team?
 What improves results?
 Everything else becomes secondary.